Moesif/moesif-developer-portal/README.md

 Now that We have our endpoints in Kong set up and our base developer portal code pulled down, we can start to get analytics flowing into Moesif from Kong.
 The Moesif-Kong plugin makes it easy to get API call analytics funneled into Moesif.
 For instructions on how to do this, you can reference [our integration documentation](https://docs.konghq.com/hub/moesif/kong-plugin-moesif/) or a more in-depth step-by-step approach in [our integration guide](https://www.moesif.com/docs/guides/guide-kong-gateway-integration/).

 Once the integration is complete, you should begin to see some API call metrics flowing into Moesif.
 Even if you are being blocked by the **key-auth** plugin in Kong, the `401 Unauthorized` responses will still show up in Moesif.
-Once the integration is confirmed, you can move to the next step and create the Auth0 app to be used with the Moesif Developer Portal.
+Once the integration is confirmed, you can move to the next step and create the Auth0 or Okta app to be used with the Moesif Developer Portal.

+## Creating the app within your Identity Provider
-## Creating the Auth0 App
+### Creating the Auth0 App (If Using Auth0)

-The Moesif Developer Portal is reliant on Auth0 for controlling access and user management.
+With the Moesif Developer Portal you can use Auth0 for controlling access and user management.
 Of course, the open-source code could be tweaked to support other identity providers as well.
-In the case of the base code though, it leverages Auth0.

 To configure Auth0 to work with the portal, you will need to create an **Auth0 Application**.
 To do this, log into Auth0, and from the left-side menu click on **Applications** and select **Applications**.
 From the **Applications** page, click the **Create Application** button.